 The Exchange has successfully passed the ACORD Hub Certification.

-The ACORD Testing and Certification Facility (TCF) is a live application which organisations can interact with in order to test and certify their implementations of ACORD messages.
+The ACORD Test Harness is a live application which organisations can interact with in order to test and certify their implementations of ACORD messages.

 Getting certified via the Exchange

-Certification can be achieved via a direct connection to the TCF or alternatively organisations can connect via the Exchange, the former option means the process will be in line with how an organisation subsequently uses the Exchange.
+Certification can be achieved via a direct connection to the Test Harness or alternatively organisations can connect via the Exchange, the latter option means the process will be in line with how an organisation subsequently uses the Exchange.

 ACORD is the primary point of reference for all enquiries relating to ACORD certifications.

-Please refer to the ACORD website for details on how to request certification.
+Please refer to the ACORD website for further information.